Academic-Paper-Codes/iModel-and-Secure-AI-Model-Management/README.md

 - Semi_iModel.java: Class inherited from Class `iModel`, defining Semi-$\mathsf{iModel}$ and its algorithms.

-- PublicAlgorithm: Definition of some public algorithm methods.
+- PublicAlgorithm.java: Definition of some public algorithm methods.

 - Paillier.java: An open-source implementation of the Paillier homomorphic encryption algorithm.